wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-mobile-app.md

 	![][AllTags]

->[AZURE.NOTE] While you can debug your MVC 5 application from within Visual Studio, you can publish your web app to Azure again to verify the live web app directly from your mobile browser or a browser emulator.
+>[AZURE.TIP] While you can debug your MVC 5 application from within Visual Studio, you can publish your web app to Azure again to verify the live web app directly from your mobile browser or a browser emulator.

 The display is very readable on a mobile device.
 You can also already see some of the visual effects applied by the Bootstrap CSS framework.